DNWMNCR/JavaForSmallTeams/tests/400_pick_examples_carefully.md

 ## Follow the Zero, One and Many Rule

-If your components deals with numbers or collections of things, make sure you use sufficient examples to describe it's behaviour.
+If your components deals with numbers or collections of things, make sure you use sufficient examples to describe it's behavior.

 A good rule thumb is that test cases covering 0 (or empty), 1 and "many" are likely to be necessary.
 There will also be important edge cases, e.g. algorithmic code dealing with integers might need to consider `Integer.MAX` and `Integer.MIN`.

 The zero, one many rule defines the minimum number of cases you can hope to consider.
-To properly describe your code's behaviour will likely require many more.
+To properly describe your code's behavior will likely require many more.

 When test driving it is usually easiest to start with the *zero* test case.